emmt/LazyAlgebra.jl/docs/src/sparse.md

 to have repeated entries.
 This format is very useful to build a sparse operator.
-It can be converted to a more efficient format like *Compressed Sparse Column* or *Compressed Sparse Row* for fast application of the sparse linear mapping or of its adjoint.
+It can be converted to a more efficient format like *Compressed Sparse Column* or *Compressed Sparse Row* for fast application of the sparse linear operator or of its adjoint.

 A sparse operator in with COO storage can be directly constructed by: